-To show their support for global academic freedom President Richard Brodhead has joined in opposition to a boycott of Israeli universities.
+To show his support for global academic freedom President Richard Brodhead has joined in opposition to a boycott of Israeli universities.

 In December, two-thirds of 1,252 members of the American Studies Association voted to boycott Israeli academic institutions because of Israel’s treatment of Palestine and its impact on students and scholars.
 Brodhead was one of 11 university presidents and chancellors who signed a statement Dec.
 20 in opposition to the boycott—meaning they believe universities should continue to work with higher education institutions in Israel—because stopping this type of collaboration is a violation of academic freedom.

 A statement from the American Studies Association—an organization dedicated to the study of American culture and history—explained that the movement is to promote solidarity among scholars and students who have been “deprived of their academic freedom.”
 Additionally, it argues that Israeli universities are party to state policies violating human rights, international law and United Nations resolutions.

 The opposing statement from the Association of American Universities—of which Brodhead is an executive committee member—explained that academic freedom is a main principle of AAU members, so they cannot support the boycott.

 “Efforts to address political issues, or to address restrictions on academic freedom, should not themselves infringe upon academic freedom,” the statement read.
 “The boycott of Israeli academic institutions therefore clearly violates the academic freedom not only of Israeli scholars but also of American scholars who might be pressured to comply with it.”